UsuaOSilver/Diving-into-epi2981/Diving into EIP2981.md

 So **how has royalty been kept track of?**

 Well, there are various royalty systems depends on the NFT marketplace created for the purpose of enforcing and tracking royalty.
-Platforms such as Manifold, Rarible, and Zora offer royalty options, but others don’t. therefore, users need to be aware of the terms when they resells their NFTs outside of the original platform.
+Platforms such as Manifold, Rarible, and Zora offer royalty options, but others don’t. therefore, users need to be aware of the terms when they resell their NFTs outside of the original platform.

 On the other hand, resellers have also bypassed the attached royalty through off-chain marketplaces.

 With the current situation, there is clearly a problem that needs to be addressed.

-And the inefficient way of transfering royalty information has led to the proposal of EIP-2981.
+And the inefficient way of transferring royalty information has led to the proposal of EIP-2981.

 ## 👑 What is EIP-2981?